William Scott Smith: Arrest, trial and imprisonment

 Shortly after Redmond's death, police focused their investigations on William Scott Smith, a 24-year-old unemployed truck driver with a criminal record for harassment against women dating back to 1977.
 At the request of district attorney Michael J. Brown, various newspapers were instructed to withhold his identity until he could be caught on a serious charge.
-In response to Brown's plea, the Silverton Appeal Tribune abandoned a plan to print Scott's name in an upcoming issue.
+In response to Brown's plea, the Silverton Appeal Tribune abandoned a plan to print Smith's name in an upcoming issue.

-On April 23, Scott pleaded guilty to a misdemeanor charge for making harassing phone calls to a 20-year-old Salem woman that January.
+On April 23, Smith pleaded guilty to a misdemeanor charge for making harassing phone calls to a 20-year-old Salem woman that January.
 In lieu of his identification in the papers, district Justice Thomas C. Beck recommended that he be prohibited from access to furloughs.
 Two days later, he was officially charged in Darling and Redmond's murders.
 In response to the charges, some Willamette University students started distributing flyers advocating for the return of the death penalty in the state.

 Shortly after, Smith was put on trial for the two killings.
 By then, he signed a written confession detailing how he had carried out both murders, but gave no discernible reason for carrying them out.
 It was briefly considered that he might suffer from a possible mental illness or extreme duress, but this avenue was abandoned after two psychiatric evaluations determined that he was sane.
 One of the psychiatrists, Dr. Wesley Weissert, described him as a "sexually sadistic serial killer" and "an extreme danger" who was highly likely to reoffend if released.
 His attorneys filed a motion to suppress the use of the confessions, which was denied by the court.
 As a result, Smith was found guilty of both charges on July 9, and during sentencing Justice Val D. Sloper called his crimes "heinous", to which Smith showed no visible emotion.
 He was subsequently sentenced to two life terms, each with a chance of parole after serving 20 years.